confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 has laid the groundwork to allow us to serve requests from standbys, even if they are still in rebalancing state or have not caught up to the last committed offset of the active.

-Every KSQL server now has the information of:
+Every KSQL server (active or standby) now has the information of:

-1. Local offset lag: The lag of all partitions the server hosts (whether active or standby)
+1. Local current offset position per partition: The current offset position of a partition of the changelog topic that has been successfully written into the state store
+2. Local end offset position per partition: The last offset written to a partition of the changelog topic
-2. Routing Metadata for a key: The partition, active host and standy hosts per key
+3. Routing Metadata for a key: The partition, active host and standy hosts per key

-This information allows each server (with some communication, discussed below) to know the global lag information of every topic partition whether it is the standby or active.
+This information allows each server (with some communication, discussed below) to compute the global lag information of every topic partition whether it is the standby or active.
 This enables us to implement a policy where `B` having established that `A` is down (after trying to send a request to `A` and seeing it failed), to decide whether it (`B`) will serve it or `C`.
 This effectively